bump-sh/docs/src/_help/continuous-integration/cli.md

 bump deploy api-document.yaml --doc my-doc --token my-token --overlay overlay.yaml
 ```

-If there are multiple overlays which need to be applied, the `--overlay` can be passed multiple times.
+If there are multiple overlays which need to be applied, the `--overlay` parameter can be passed multiple times.

 ```shell
 bump deploy api-document.yaml \